 If you agree to participate you will be asked to take part in a Focus Group.

 All focus group sessions will take place using a [specify face to face, online video] format, and will be facilitated by [insert research team member(s)].
 The focus group will take place at [insert the location] or on Microsoft Teams and will take approximately [specify the expected time].
-During the focus group which will be made up of [inset number] of people from [specify background as applicable], you will be asked questions about [provide details].
+During the focus group, which will be made up of [inset number] of people from [specify background as applicable], you will be asked questions about [provide details].
 With your permission the research team would like to [audio/video] record the focus group using Microsoft Teams.

 If you decide to participate in the focus group, your comments, along with those of the other participants will be recorded during the group discussions.
 Because of the way in which the focus group discussions are conducted, the research team will not be able to assure cofidentiality and are not able to withdraw or destroy individual participant responses.
 All data provided within the focus group will be stored in confidence.

 Reimbursement and Incentives] – If applicable indicate whether participants will be provided with reimbursement or an incentive.
 Describe how they can claim following participation.